ETIAS for Germany

 When will ETIAS be necessary to travel from the UK to Germany?

-ETIAS for Germany will be operational from November 2023.
+ETIAS for Germany will be operational from 2026.
 There will be a short implementation period, after which the visa waiver will become mandatory.

 UK passport holders will need to apply for ETIAS travel authorisation online before visiting Germany, or another country in the Schengen zone.
 Tourists, transit passengers, and business travellers will be eligible.